2023 Solar Incentives Guide for Spencer, IA - Tax Credits & Rebates

 Federal Solar Incentives

 Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.

-To better understand exactly how much the ITC could save you, talk to your local Spencer solar panel installation expert.
+To more fully understand how the ITC might apply to your situation, contact your local Spencer solar panel installer and ask for more information.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners are now eligible for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The percentage will then begin to decrease on a yearly basis until the Clean Energy Credit expires in 2035.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+This percentage will then begin to decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

-Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Spencer solar panel company.
+More information about the new Inflation Reduction Act can be found here.
+The easiest way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Spencer solar panel installation expert with your questions.

 State & Local Solar Incentives